 Factoring Your Education Provider Invoices vs Other Funding Options

-In addition to invoice factoring, education providers have a few other funding options to improve cash flow.
+In addition to invoice factoring, education providers have a few other funding options to increase working capital.
 What are these options, and are they better than invoice factoring?
 Here is a detailed look at how each alternative compares to invoice factoring:

 Education Provider Factoring vs Bank Line Of Credit